mondoohq/docs/docs/mql/resources/vsphere-pack/README.md

 description: The VMware vSphere resource pack lets you use MQL to query and assess the security of your VMware vSphere hosts and services.
 ---

-# Mondoo VMware vSphere Resource Pack Reference
+# VMware vSphere MQL Resource Pack Reference

 The VMware vSphere resource pack lets you use MQL to query and assess the security of your VMware vSphere hosts and services.